HoTT/book/CONTRIBUTING.md

 Corrections of mathematical typos and other errors, as well as changes in exposition, should also be listed in the errata for the first edition (errata.tex).
+The first column in the errata table should be the nearest surrounding numbered label, be it a section or theorem.
-The second column in the errata table is obtained by "git describe" on the commit where you fixed the error.
+The second column is obtained by "git describe" on the commit where you fixed the error.
+The third column is a description of the change;
+please be specific enough that someone looking at only a printed version (which may have page breaks in different places) could easily find its location.

 We are very grateful everyone who is showing interest in our project, and to anyone who helps us improve it!
 However, in order to avoid any